Regulations for the Scottish International Piano Competition, 1– 12 September 2020

 - Competitors may not change their planned programme or concerto preferences after completion of the registration form on arrival in Glasgow on 1 September 2020.

-Repertoire requirements (see Repertoire section)
+Repertoire requirements (see our Repertoire page)

 - Competitors may not change their planned programme or concerto preferences after completion of the registration form on arrival in Glasgow.